eastgenomics/rd_wgs_workbooks_monitoring/README.md

 ![Image of workflow](RD_WGS_Shire_workflow.png)

-> [!NOTE]
-> The trust PC used to run this script must have DSN called gemini, set to authenticate using SQL server, with the service account (i.e BIOINFORMATICS).
-WDHS4NM4621 PC has been set up for this.

 **Inputs (required)**:
-* `--uid`: user ID to connect to the database server
-* `--password`: password to connect to the database server
 * `--dx_token`: DNAnexus token
 * `--config`: JSON config for monitor.
 Should be most recent release.
 See [rd_wgs_workbook_monitor_config](https://github.com/eastgenomics/rd_wgs_workbook_monitor_config) for more details